demisto/content/Beta_Integrations/playbook-TrendMicro_DDA_DetonateURL_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue in playbooks with choosing the correct Beta module.
+Fixed an issue in the playbook with choosing the correct Beta module.